mwanjoge/curawork-coding-challenge/README.md

 Hello and welcome to the Curawork Coding Challenge.
 Thank you for your interest in becoming part of our team.
 The purpose of this challenge is to give you a feeling for the tasks that await you at Curawork and to familiarize you with our current stack.

 The whole process should not take you longer than 3-5 hours.
-We do not necessarily require you to do everything, the balance between qualitative code and results is crucial.

 ## Tech Stack for this challenge 🐘